mhdhazmi/GNNPowerSystem/Paper/Feature_Audit.md

 **The implementation is sound.** The SSL pretraining correctly:
 1. For PF: Masks input-side features (P/Q injections), not the target (V)
-2. For OPF: Masks input-side features (line parameters), not the target (flows)
+2. For Line Flow: Masks input-side features (line parameters), not the target (flows)
 3. For Cascade: Masks grid state variables, which is valid since the target is a binary label

 The only issue is misleading documentation that made reviewers concerned about leakage.
 This should be fixed to avoid confusion.